crate/crate-howtos/docs/best-practices/systables.rst

 For a full list of available columns, see the `reference documentation about system tables`_.

-To find out about the different states of shards of a specific table you, can simply filter by ``table_schema`` and ``table_name``, e.g.::
+To find out about the different states of shards of a specific table, you can simply filter by ``table_schema`` and ``table_name``, e.g.::

     cr> SELECT table_name, shard_id, node_id, explanations